What is Health Information Exchange (HIE) and how can blockchain transform it?

 Despite the conventional methods of storing the data on paper, the electronic health care information helps share the communication between the providers through mails, fax, or patients themselves, without any need to carry the information from appointment to appointment.

-The regular and timely sharing of medical information can improvise decision making at the time of care and allows the providers to-.
+The regular and timely sharing of medical information can improvise decision-making at the time of care and allow the providers to-.

 - Improve diagnosis